World's tallest geyser keeps erupting, and scientists aren't sure why

 Yellowstone National Park staff arrived in time to observe steam from the geyser but no water column.
 According to the Geological Survey, this is a usual occurrence after a vigorous water eruption.
 The steam phase can last several hours.

 Not one person is known to have witnessed the initial water column from these three eruptions.
 This time of year, the Norris Geyser Basin is closed to tourists until the snow melts and winter damage to trails can be repaired.
+Once the trails are clear, guests will be able to hike out to the geyser.

 If it wasn't for sensors near the eruption site -- and the rocks and mud strewn about that were ejected by the geyser -- there it would be little confirmation.